Metric monads: Algebras in general categories

 \begin{theo} Let $\ck$ be $\cm$-locally $\lambda$-generated and locally $\mu$-presentable for $\lambda\leq\mu$.
 Let $T$ be a $\mu$-ary monad on $\ck$ preserving $\cm$-morphisms and $\lambda$-directed colimits of $\cm$-morphisms.
 Then there is a $\lambda$-ary equational theory $E$ such that $\ck^T$ and $\Alg(E)$ are equivalent (as concrete categories over $\ck$). \end{theo} \begin{proof} The proof is analogous to that of \ref{monad2}.
 Only, given $X,Y\in\ob(\ck)$, we express them as $\lambda$-directed colimits $(x_i:X_i\to X)_{i\in I}$ and $(y_j:Y_j\to Y)_{j\in J}$ of $\lambda$-generated objects w.r.t. $\cm$ and $\cm$-morphisms in $\ck$.
 Then $(Fx_i:FX_i\to FX)_{i\in I}$ and $(Fy_j:FY_j\to FY)_{j\in j}$ are $\lambda$-directed colimits of $\cm'$-morphisms.
 Since $FY_j$ are $\lambda$-generated w.r.t. $\cm'$, $f:FY\to FX$ is a $\lambda$-directed colimit of $f_i:FY_{j_i}\to X_i$. \end{proof}

 \begin{rem} { \em Since $\Met$ is isometry-locally finitely generated, every $\aleph_1$-ary monad $T:\Met\to\Met$ preserving isometries and $\aleph_0$-directed colimits of isometries is given by an $\aleph_0$-ary equational theory over $\Met$.
 This means that arities are finite metric spaces.
 Conversely, every $\aleph_0$-ary equational theory yields an $\aleph_1$-ary monad $T:\Met\to\Met$.
-But we do not know that it also preserves isometries and $\aleph_0$-directed colimits of isometries. } \end{rem}
+But we do not know whether it also preserves isometries and $\aleph_0$-directed colimits of isometries.
+The next example shows that it does not need to happen. } \end{rem}

 \begin{exam} \end{exam}